7 Tips for Better Shipping Confirmation Emails

 Editor’s Note: This article was originally published on June 16, 2016.
 It’s been updated as of the current publish date to reflect the most recent insights.

-Shipping and order confirmation emails are two transactional emails that traditionally don’t get a lot of attention from a marketing standpoint.
+Shipping and order confirmation emails are two transactional emails that don’t always get the attention they deserve from marketers.
 But by including a few basic components and adding a little creativity, these emails can help build customer loyalty, improve the post-purchase experience, and establish a unique voice for your brand.

 Here are seven tips to take your shipping confirmation emails to the next level and get the most out of those high open rates: